encryptogroup/UC/README.md

 # Universal Circuit (UC) Compiler

 ### Implementation of Valiant's Universal Circuit Constructions

 By *Ágnes Kiss and Thomas Schneider* ([ENCRYPTO](http://www.encrypto.de), TU Darmstadt) in [Eurocrypt 2016](http://ist.ac.at/eurocrypt2016/).
 Paper available [here](http://encrypto.de/papers/KS16.pdf), and <br>
 by *Daniel Günther, Ágnes Kiss and Thomas Schneider* in [Asiacrypt 2017](https://asiacrypt.iacr.org/2017/).
-Paper available [here](http://encrypto.de/papers/GKS17.pdf).
+Paper available [here](http://encrypto.de/papers/GKS17.pdf), and <br>
+by _Masaud Y. Alhassan, Daniel Günther, Ágnes Kiss and Thomas Schneider (in submission).
+EPrint Paper available [here](https://eprint.iacr.org/2019/348.pdf)

 ### Features
 ---

 Our Universal Circuit Compiler implements the most efficient UC constructions, originally proposed by Leslie G. Valiant in STOC'76, namely the 2-way and 4-way split UC constructions, that are based on a 2-way or 4-way recursive structure.
+We provide implementations for the original 4-way split UC by Valiant as well as the improved 4-way split UC by Zhao et al. (ePrint Paper available [here](https://eprint.iacr.org/2018/943.pdf)).
+Additionally we implement our hybrid UC construction that combines Valiant's 2-way and one of the two 4-way split constructions so that the smallest UC for each circuit size is achieved.
-It accepts any Boolean circuit as input in SHDL format, provided that the gates have at most two incoming edges, and outputs the topology of the UC along with its programming bits corresponding to the circuit.
+Our UC compiler accepts any Boolean circuit as input in SHDL format, provided that the gates have at most two incoming edges, and outputs the topology of the UC along with its programming bits corresponding to the circuit.

 This code is provided as a experimental implementation for testing purposes and should not be used in a productive environment.
 We cannot guarantee security and correctness.